noccu/umamusu-translate/README.md

     - You can close this at any time and resume later, or play the game while this runs.

 ## Updating
-1. Pull or download the project again and overwrite
+1. Double click `update.bat` if you installed MinGit, else pull or download the project again and overwrite
     - Any files you've added yourself through the deepl integration should stay intact, or at worst be overridden with the same (deepl) or better (manual translation) versions.
 If you've made your own edits to anything though, those would be lost!
 You could keep a backup of any edits at the moment you make them, or try picking up git or other version control software.
 Or best of all, please contribute them so everybody can enjoy them!
 1. Double click `run.bat` and/or `mdb*.bat` as required.
-    - `run.bat` also updates the UI-related files after you've followed the UI step above.
+    - `run.bat` also updates the UI-related files **after** you've followed the UI step above at least once.

 ## Advanced Usage
 In general, check out the [scripts](#script-info).
 You probably also want to `pip install -r src/devreq.txt`